huggingface/blog/leaderboard-livecodebench.md

 For this reason, we annotate problems with release dates in LiveCodeBench: that way, for new models with a training-cutoff date D, we can compute scores on problems released after D to measure their generalization on unseen problems.

-LiveCodeBench formalizes this with a “scrolling over time” feature allowing naturally selecting problems in certain time windows, that you can try out in the leaderboard above!
+LiveCodeBench formalizes this with a “scrolling over time” feature, that allows you to select problems within a specific time window.
+You can try it out in the leaderboard above!

 ## Findings

 We find that:
 - while model performances are correlated across different scenarios, the relative performances and orderings can vary on the 4 scenarios we use
-- `GPT-4-Turbo` is the best-performing model across most scenarios but its margin grows on self-repair tasks highlighting its capability to take compiler feedback.
+- `GPT-4-Turbo` is the best-performing model across most scenarios.
+Furthermore, its margin grows on self-repair tasks, highlighting its capability to take compiler feedback.
-- `Claude-3-Opus` overtakes `GPT-4-Turbo` in the test output prediction scenario highlighting stronger natural language reasoning capabilities.
+- `Claude-3-Opus` overtakes `GPT-4-Turbo` in the test output prediction scenario, highlighting stronger natural language reasoning capabilities.
 - `Mistral-Large` performs considerably better on natural language reasoning tasks like test output prediction and code execution.

 ![Performance on the 4 scenarios](https://github.com/LiveCodeBench/LiveCodeBench/raw/main/assets/images/tasks_radar.png)